** This event is fully booked **

 Day course - A free introduction to Butterfly and Moth Identification, Surveying & Recording

 It helps land managers to know both which species are breeding on any patch, but how their management affects numbers.
-So, accurate records you supply can make an enormous difference to efforts to conserve wildlife, locally and nationally.
+Accurate records you supply can make an enormous difference to efforts to conserve wildlife, locally and nationally.
 Plus, extra knowledge boosts the enjoyment of any walk, even in your own garden.

 - 09.45 - 10.10: Tea/coffee and biscuits